vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 Typical delivered by 15% efficient PV
 30

-Table 13.1: Summary of solar power densi- ties.
+Table 13.1: Summary of solar power densities.
 Full overhead sun can be larger than the global absorbed number because the global number includes reflection from clouds, while overhead direct sun corresponds to a local cloud-free condition.
 Table 13.1 summarizes these various power densities, the last line being typical insolation multiplied by 0.15 to represent the yield from a 15% efficient photovoltaic panel lying flat in a location receiving an insolation of 200 W/m2.
 Figure 13.8 shows global insolation, variations arising from a combination of latitude and weather.

 207